DarkGhostHunter/Laraflow/README.md

 }
 ```

-Since the User can have multiple subscriptions, for most operations you will have to include the `subscriptionId` where you want to operate.
+Because a User can have multiple subscriptions under this trait, for most operations you will have to include the `subscriptionId` where you want to operate.

 ```php